pappitti/kokoro-tss-app/README.md

-# Kokoro TTS React Demo
+# Kokoro:ki

+README written by Claude 3.7

 A React application that demonstrates the capabilities of Kokoro.js, a browser-based Text-to-Speech model with 82 million parameters that runs 100% locally.